AxonIQ/reference-guide/introduction/architecture-overview/tactical-patterns.md

 ## Application Structure

 To better understand this concepts we intorduce 'giftcard' domain where customers can issue, redeem or cancel giftcards.
-Let's quickly visualize potential code structure of this domain model:
+Let's quickly visualize potential code structure:

  - com.example.giftcard
    - api